TheMrityunjayPathak/CovidPandemicAnalysis/README.md

 I made this Covid-19 Pandemic Report in PowerBI with my own Dataset Covid Cases and Death World Wide.

+## Problem Statement

+The objective of this Power BI Dashboard Project is to create a comprehensive and interactive COVID-19 report that provides meaningful insights and analysis of the pandemic's impact.

 ## Sections in the Report

 **Report has Multiple Section's from where you can manage the Data, Like :**